Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Betting Trends

-- Dallas and its opponent have combined to score more than 5.5 goals in 46 of 91 games this season.
+- Seattle has combined with its opponent to score over 5.5 goals in 54 of 92 games this season.

-- The Stars have been victorious in 18 of their 25 games when they were favored on the moneyline this season (72.0%).
+- The Stars are 18-7 this season when favored on the moneyline.

-- The Kraken have secured an upset victory in nine, or 40.9%, of the 22 games they have played while the underdog this season.
+- The Kraken have been an underdog in 22 games this season, with nine upset wins (40.9%).

-- Seattle is 9-6 when it is the underdog by +120 or longer on the moneyline.
+- Seattle is 9-6 when bookmakers have listed them as underdogs of +120 or longer on the moneyline.

 Stars Player Props